-It seems like a smart move for automakers to offer integrated child-safety seats in cars, but only two manufacturers currently provide integrated booster seats as an option: Volvo and Dodge.
-Of those manufacturers, only certain models in their lineups have the available integrated booster seat feature.
+CARS.COM — It seems like a smart move for automakers to offer integrated child-safety seats in vehicles, but only two car makers currently provide integrated booster seats as an option: Volvo and Dodge.
+And of those manufacturers, only certain models in their lineups have the available integrated booster seat feature.

 What is an integrated booster seat?
-It's a booster that pops up out of the rear seat's bench, raising the child up to create a better fit for the seat belt.
+It's a booster that pops up out of the rear seat's bench, raising the child up in height to create a better fit for the seat belt.
 When the booster is not in use, it can be stowed into the seat's bench.
 This feature is great if it fits your child properly, as the integrated safety seat is made specifically for that vehicle.
-A secondary benefit of the integrated booster is it will not be at risk of becoming a projectile in a collision.
+A secondary benefit of the integrated booster is that it will not be at risk of becoming a projectile should the vehicle be involved in a collision.

-Would you spend extra money for an integrated booster seat?
-Tell us in the comment section below.
+Would you spend extra money for an integrated booster car seat?
+Given the options, it's all up to your wallet.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.